Public attendance at council meetings during Covid-19

 Keeping meetings, employees and visitors safe

-Additional cleaning is in place to keep visitors and our staff safe.
+Additional cleaning and mechanical ventilation is in place to keep visitors and our staff safe.

 If you attend a meeting in person, please always keep yourself and others safe by following the Government’s hands-face-space guidance.